FAIR Local Furniture Appraisal Guide

 Run fee and independence checks

 FAIR emphasizes clear, non-contingent fees.
-Furniture appraisal pricing in Des Moines can vary by travel, item count, room count, research depth, report purpose, deadline, and whether the appraiser must inspect the furniture in person.
+Furniture pricing can vary by travel, item count, room count, research depth, report purpose, and inspection need.

-• Ask whether pricing is hourly, flat-fee, minimum, travel-based, rush-based, item-count-based, room-count-based, research-based, or report-preparation-based.
+• Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, item-count-based, room-count-based, research-based, or report-preparation-based.

-• Reject any fee tied to appraised value, sale result, insurance claim outcome, donation amount, estate distribution, or consignment.
+• Reject fees tied to value, sale result, insurance claim outcome, donation amount, estate distribution, or consignment.

-• Ask what the written report includes: photos, measurements, condition notes, value basis, effective date, intended use, comparable evidence, assumptions, limiting conditions, and certification language.
+• Ask what the report includes: photos, measurements, condition notes, value basis, effective date, intended use, comparable evidence, assumptions, and limiting conditions.

-• Compare candidates against the same furniture list, access need, deadline, intended use, and deliverable format before choosing the closest or fastest option.
+• Compare candidates on the same furniture list, access need, deadline, intended use, and deliverable format.

 Common questions

 • How should I find a furniture appraiser in Des Moines?
-Start with the Des Moines directory filter and the furniture specialty filter, then compare candidates by antique furniture experience, inspection availability, intended-use fit, fee disclosure, written report scope, and whether the work needs a local visit, a specialist, or both.
+Start with Des Moines and furniture specialty routing, then compare candidates by antique furniture experience, inspection availability, intended-use fit, fee disclosure, written report scope, and whether the work needs a local visit, specialist review, or both.

 • Can antique furniture appraisals be done online in Iowa?
-Some Iowa furniture assignments can begin online with strong photos, dimensions, labels, construction details, condition images, and records.
+Some can begin online with strong photos, dimensions, labels, construction details, condition images, and records.
 In-person inspection is safer for large, fragile, high-value, condition-sensitive, or attribution-sensitive furniture.

-• Should I use a Des Moines appraiser or a statewide Iowa specialist?
-Use a Des Moines appraiser when inspection logistics, estate access, large furniture, fragile handling, or stakeholder timing drives the assignment.
-Widen statewide or beyond Iowa when attribution, maker, period, restoration, provenance, or market tier is the central risk.
+• Should I use a Des Moines appraiser or statewide Iowa specialist?
+Use Des Moines when inspection logistics, estate access, large furniture, fragile handling, or stakeholder timing drives the assignment.
+Widen when maker, period, restoration, provenance, or market tier is the central risk.

 • Can one Des Moines appraiser handle furniture and the rest of an estate?
 Sometimes.
-A Des Moines personal property, antiques, or furniture appraiser may fit estate inventory and triage, but high-value antique furniture, designer furniture, decorative arts, silver, rugs, books, jewelry, art, or unusual collectibles may need specialist review or a hybrid appraisal path.
+One appraiser may fit estate inventory and triage.
+High-value antique furniture, designer furniture, decorative arts, silver, rugs, books, jewelry, art, or unusual collectibles may need specialist review.